regot-chalmers/treqs/README.md

+# DEPRECATION WARNING

+TReqs has moved to its [new public home at gitlab](https://gitlab.com/treqs-on-git/treqs-ng).

+We keep the code in this repository unchanged, since it is referenced in our publications.
+Based on our learnings, we have however redisigned the command line interface and started to build a much more flexible tool.

 # T-Reqs: Tool Support for Managing Requirements in Large-Scale Agile System Development

 Requirements engineering is crucial to support agile development of large systems with long lifetimes.